theapache64/theapache64.github.io/src/content/blog/finding-performance-regressions.md

 **What's Perfetto?**

 Perfetto is a web based tool to visualize and explore trace files.
 It offers services and libraries for recording system-level and app-level traces.
-If you're new to Perfetto, I'd recommend watch [this](https://www.youtube.com/watch?v=phhLFicMacY) video before proceeding.
+If you're new to Perfetto, I'd recommend watch [this](https://www.youtube.com/watch?v=phhLFicMacY) video (optional).
 Its one of the best videos that covers the basics of Perfetto.

 **What's Diffetto?**